mlechnyput/GreatestNumber/README.md

 # GreatestNumber from Codewars

-User gives a string, and the programm should pick up the greatest number from it.
+User gives a string, and the programm should pick up the largest number from it.

 Like this:

-Enter the string :qq23sss345ddd2q
+Enter the string :qq23sss345ddd2qdddddddddddss4aaa

-The greatest number in the string is 345
+The largest number in the string is 345